 Students can take on the challenge of the Duke of Edinburgh scheme gaining new skills, volunteering and testing their limitations through the expedition.
-Sixth Form students can extend their challenge by taking part in our Leadership activity weekend to Derwent Hill in the beautiful Lake District.
 There are great opportunities to be involved in social projects through World Challenge or our own link with Zambia.

 Many students from elsewhere choose to join Year 12 and this adds a new vitality to the peer group and ensures a richer Sixth Form experience for everyone.
-The current Sixth Form common rooms serve as hubs and is a place where students can relax together.
+The current Sixth Form common rooms serve as hubs and are places where students can relax together.
 Sixth Form students have their own café area, in addition to the main school dining area, serving hot food and drinks during the extended lunch period.

 Naturally, with greater maturity comes responsibility, and there are many opportunities for students to give something back to the community whilst developing their leadership skills.
 Students can take part in mentoring with lower school students in subject areas, and oversee students from Year 6 who visit college on their transition days in the summer term.
 Sixth Form prefects assist college staff with lunch duties in the main school dining area.
 We have reinstated the positions of Head Boy and Head Girl.

 There is a vibrant Sixth Form Council which discusses issues of importance to students in their daily lives in college.
-The Chair and Vice Chair of the Council, along with Head Boy and Head Girl, comprise the Sixth Form Leadership team and they meet regularly with the Head of 6th Form.
+Head Boy and Head Girl lead the Council and meet regularly with the Head of 6th Form.